nishtha2405/nishtha2405/README.md

  -   Pronouns: She/her 🙋🏻‍♀️
  -   A Machine Learning and Research Enthusiast.
- - 🔭 Currently working on my Coding Skills.
+ -   Currently working on GenAI.
- -   I am looking for help with DSA.
  -   Looking for opportunities where I can utilise my current skills and can learn more from the people i work with.
- - 📫 How to reach me: pandeynishtha03@gmail.com
+ -   How to reach me: pandeynishtha03@gmail.com

 <h3 align="center">🛠 My Tech Stack</h3>